SagaLGIT/tech-bootcamp-ws/README.md

   return NextResponse.json({ movieDto }, { status: 201 });
 }
 ```
+Note here that we set status `201 Created` when we have successfully added a favorite.
+This is a common
+practice when you create a new resource in a RESTful API.

 ### 3.5.3 Add the addFavorite method in the favoriteService
 In the `app/api/favorites/favoriteService.ts` file, we will add the method `addFavorite` that will add a favorite.